1 week ago

 Eevee x Tamagotchi: The Long Overdue Pokémon Tamagotchi

-With Pokémon Yellow, Red, Green & Blue becoming the #1 system seller for the original Game Boy, it was no surprise when Nintendo made every kid’s favorite pocket monsters prominent in the lineup for its successor, the Game Boy Color (GBC).
-A total of six Pokémon games were released on the system through the late 90s and early 00s.
-There were also several special edition consoles with unique Pokémon-themed prints for the most diehard fans.
-Get ready to dust off your old gym badges and game cartridges as we look back at the main series games, spin-off games, and special edition consoles that made up Pokémon for the Game Boy Color!
+With Pokémon Yellow, Red, Green, and Blue becoming the #1 system seller for the original Game Boy, it was no surprise when Nintendo decided to keep the Pokémon gravy train rolling.
+Every 90s kid’s favorite pocket monsters were prominent in the lineup for its successor, the Game Boy Color (GBC).
+A total of six Pokémon games were released on the system through the late 90s and early 00s, resulting in the current batch of 30-somethings who still hold the franchise close to their hearts.
+In addition to the games, there were also several special edition consoles with unique Pokémon-themed prints for the most diehard fans.
+Get ready to dust off your old gym badges and game cartridges, because we’re about to look back at the main games in the series, spin-off games, and the specially-themed systems created to celebrate Pokémon Fever.

-Only six GBC Pokémon games were released for the Game Boy color, which doesn’t seem like much until you consider the massive anticipation (and sales performance) for each successive release.
+Only six Game Freak GBC Pokémon games were released for the Game Boy Color.
+That doesn’t seem like much, at least until you consider the massive anticipation (and sales performance) for each successive release.
 However, out of all of Nintendo’s handheld systems, only the fourth generation (Nintendo DS) has more Pokémon video games than the GBC.

-Like every Nintendo handheld, the GBC launched with a main series entry (Pokémon Gold / Silver) that was followed up with a deluxe version (Pokémon Crystal).
+Like every Nintendo handheld, the GBC launched with a main series entry (Pokémon Gold / Silver) which was then followed up with a deluxe version (Pokémon Crystal).
 All Pokémon games for GBC outside of the main J-RPG series are spin-off titles.

 Here’s a little bit more about each title in the order they were released (we wrote about a few in our article on all-time best Game Boy Color games):